Asphocarp/Unitodo/RAW.md

 - [x] 2@Apdxw@@ArSMR config profile slots, offering mixed view (all todos from all projects mixed ranking, project source at right)
 - [x] 2@@ArSOJ remove the native title bar in macos electron app, by moving the 3 macos buttons at the left of the web title header
 - [x] 2@AptAw@@ArSMz doc: say that by default config at ~/.config/unitodo/unitodo.toml
-- [ ] 2@AptCd even when nothing changed, the updated time should be updated
-- [ ] 2@Aptsh fix: make click on a lexcial editor starts editing
 - [x] 1@Aptww@@Aq6dl fix: click on filename should behave the same as pressing enter (no new windows popup)
-- [ ] 1@Aptz8 show GET todos time cost, auto-adjust interval to be larger than it, and for user to tune refresh interval
-- [ ] 1@Apt6w fancy: like notion-mail, define view/filters (replace proj); hover (or v) to show nearby lines, maybe make it a card component, show more info like file path;
-- [ ] 1@Apt7C fancy: left sidebar (instead of tabs)
 - [x] 2@Apt81@@Aq6fI let the priority part include "-" (not just alphanumeric)- X no more concept of fisrt word, simply append timestamp and stuff at the end
-- [ ] 2@ApuFL rust backend offer exact char pos instead of just line pos, so that following checking can be easier
-- [ ] 2@Ap-nc UI: the "edit" "ignore" button at the left of filename instead of right (currently)
 - [x] 0@AqTDq@@AqWoV tarui instead of electron!
 - [x] 0@AqWoP@@Aqn1l fix: enter to open
 - [x] 01@AqnH7@@AqnWV fix sorting (blank > number)
 - [x] 0@AqoNf@@AqpXT add updater <https://v2.tauri.app/plugin/updater/>
-- [ ] 0@AqoSu feat: log or track: log when create/start/finish, est time, time elapsed
 - [x] 000@Aq2kC@@Aq24r update config
 - [x] 1@Aq2qH@@Aq6c- fix dark mode titlebar color
 - [x] 000@Aq26w@@Aq3Lo do you have any idea why `npm run dev` of this project would consume 1000% of CPU - it is rust backend in dev mode not optimized
-- [ ] 1@Aq6Ux CI: fix windows linux error caused by drag-feat

 - [x] 00 table-view; show file git repo (if available) or project name (not if in tab-mode);
   - add a table view for items of this todo page @Todo.tsx (each item is a row), with cols of: content, zone (git-repo or project-name), file(filename:line), created(time), finishe    d(time), est(duration).
     - @web, maybe you can find a high-performance interactive table component for this (one that allow user to drag cols around). tell me your choice of component first.